N4ZC4/melro/README.md

 # Melro WiFier v1.0
-Lightweight Wi-Fi penetration testing toolkit for educational and research purposes using a Raspberry Pi.
+Lightweight Wi-Fi penetration testing project for educational and research purposes using a Raspberry Pi.

 # Run
 Start with "python3 main.py" in a root terminal